-Researchers increase understanding of genetic risk factor for type 1 diabetesNovember 28th, 2012 in Diabetes /
+Researchers increase understanding of genetic risk factor for type 1 diabetesNovember 28, 2012 in Medicine & Health / Diabetes

 As part of their ongoing research on the role of genes in the development of type 1 diabetes, Joslin Diabetes Center scientists, in collaboration with scientists at the University of Würzburg, have demonstrated how a genetic variant associated with type 1 diabetes and other autoimmune diseases influences susceptibility to autoimmunity.
 The findings appear in the upcoming issue of Diabetes.